Rogers Arena: Rogers Arena

 On July 6, 2010, it was announced that GM had declined to renew the naming rights, and that Rogers Communications had acquired the naming rights under a 10-year deal, under which it was renamed Rogers Arena.
 The following year, the arena reached a five-year sponsorship deal with PepsiCo, under which it became the exclusive provider of beverages and snacks at Rogers Arena, and gained sponsorship placements.
 In addition, all concerts held at Rogers Arena promote the venue as Pepsi Live at Rogers Arena.

 In October 2010, prior to the 2010–11 Vancouver Canucks season.
-Canucks Sports & Entertainment installed four-storey high theatrical scrims, along with 16 projectors were installed.
-First setup of its kind in North American sports.
+Canucks Sports & Entertainment installed four-storey high theatrical scrims, and 16 projectors were installed.
+It was the first setup of its kind in North American sports.
 Last time they were used was during the 2015–16 Vancouver Canucks season.
-They are still present inside the Arena however it is unknown when they will be ever used again.
+They are still present inside the Arena; however, it is unknown when they will be ever used again.

 In July 2012, Aquilini Investment Group had originally planned to build the towers with condo units.
 The switch to rental units provides the city with much-needed rental space.
 However, the city lost about $35 million in developer contributions to community facilities in the Northeast False Creek area that would have been collected if the buildings had been condos.
 As of June 2016, the first tower is completed, with the second tower nearing completion.